 Amended by January 2015 Trustees Mtg., Dec.
 67; September 2016 Trustees Mtg., Dec.
-14 of whom shall be the chair (president or other administrative head).
+14; September 2017 Trustees Mtg., Dec.
+12 secretary.
+A Rotary Alumni association shall be organized with at least two officers, one of whom shall be the chair (president or other administrative head).
 A Rotary Alumni association's membership shall be open to all who meet the membership criteria set out in the association's governing documents.
 Rotary Alumni associations may charge membership dues.
 (January 2015 Trustees Mtg., Dec.
 67)